 The Glad label is for any activities that create positivity for the individual or group.
-The pile calls attention to events making workers feel happy, excited, passionate, accomplished, or fulfilled.
-Management can look to this pile for inspiration when improving events in Mad or Sad categories.
+The pile calls attention to events that make workers feel happy, excited, passionate, accomplished, or fulfilled.
+Management can look to this pile for inspiration when improving events in the Mad or Sad categories.
 Workers may also feel a sense of pride when they place items in this pile, and it may renew a sense of optimism.

 Example: It makes me happy that my group received positive feedback from management this week.

 The Mad Sad Glad retrospective can be exceptionally helpful for teams, especially teams experiencing low morale, chaotic dynamics, or poor teamwork.
 The template is particularly beneficial for: